5cover/psdc/docs/Done.md

 That way we don't have to pass a Scope parameter everywhere.

-What do we need equatable semantics for again?

 ### Building a scopeful AST

 Each scopednode produces a new scope to use for children nodes.